vdsukhov/python-intro-course/chapters/intro.md

 Python say Hello Python World
 ```
 and execute it `python program.py`.
 As a result, we get an error message stating `SyntaxError: invalid syntax`.
 During the process of writing your own code, you will often see different types of errors.
 Typically, these errors indicate that Python cannot execute or understand the provided commands.

+Now, let's learn about the basic data types in Python and the ways to operate on them.